Feyerabend/vm/basal0/TINY.md

 and even source code from 1978: https://www.pagetable.com/?p=774.
 Also some code can be found at: https://github.com/mist64/msbasic
+As timed progressed certain companies got source from Microsoft, and adopted it to specific computers themselves.

 To avoid problems with mentioned piracy, a hidden message